dospore/WeightedJobScheduling/README.md

 # Weighted Job Scheduling
 An advanced algorithms assignment problem.
 More constraints added to the classic weighted job scheduling problem.
 It was required to find a solution to this problem with both recursion and dynamic program.
 Furthermore, time and space complexity were added constraints.
+The assignment spec is given to give more detail.

 # Added Constraints
 The added constraints and requirements were: